-This month DIM Cinema has arranged a series of studio visits, beginning with Jem Cohen’s short portrait of the sculptor Ann Truitt (1921-2004) and ending with the ceremonial liberation of Jay DeFeo’s painting The White Rose, weighing over 2,300 pounds, from her second-floor studio in San Francisco.
-In between, and in their respective studios, Sarah Pucill plays with the blinds, Bruce Nauman walks in an exaggerated manner, and Ken Jacobs goes psychedelicological.
-The evening ends with a story told by Babette Mangolte about two artists and one studio.
-In the 1960s, Henryk Stażewski invited Edward Krasiński to share a space in Warsaw; after Stażewski’s death, Krasiński created an installation in situ as a shrine to his friend.
+This month DIM Cinema has arranged a series of studio visits, starting in the home studio of the sculptor Ann Truitt (1921-2004) in Washington, D.C., and finishing at the ceremonial liberation of Jay DeFeo’s 2,300-pound painting The White Rose from her second-floor studio in San Francisco.
+In between, and in their respective studios, Sarah Pucill will play with the blinds, Bruce Nauman will walk in an exaggerated manner, Ken Jacobs will go psychedelic, and famed cinematographer and experimental filmmaker Babette Mangolte will lead us through the shared studio of Henryk Stażewski and Edward Krasiński in Warsaw, which was turned into an installation-cum-shrine by Krasiński after the death of his friend.

 Ann Truitt, Working | Jem Cohen/USA 2009.
 13 min.